kaiewiggins/kaiewiggins.github.io/_posts/2016-06-17-Preview-Chapter.md

 Without even processing the decision, my feet are taking me to the exit.
 To the corridor.
 The elevator.

-I glance at the wall across from the elevator, at the faintest seam outlining a large square area that starts at about knee height, and up to about shoulder height.
+I glance at the wall across from the elevator, at the faintest seam outlining a large square area that starts at about knee height, and climbs to the level of my shoulders.

-How many times had I glanced past it, not interested, unaware.
+How many times had I walked past it, not interested, unaware.

 “The way out?”
 Cadence says.
 I’ve heard that tone from her before.
 It’s a tone that sometimes creeps into her stories, the ones that start with “In the time before..”